kellykohlleffel/genai-rag-snowflake/README.md

 ```

 ### STEP 5: Run a SELECT statement to check out the LLM-friendly "text" document table and embeddings table
-* Position your cursor anywhere in the third script **SELECT * FROM vineyard_data_vectors WHERE winery_information LIKE '%winery name is Kohlleffel Vineyards%';** in your Snowflake Snowsight worksheet and click run
+* Highlight only the third script **SELECT * FROM vineyard_data_vectors WHERE winery_information LIKE '%winery name is Kohlleffel Vineyards%';** in your Snowflake Snowsight worksheet and click run
 * This will show you the complete results of the 2 transformations that you just ran

 ```